jeyashreemurugappan1/housing_price_prediction/README.md

 # housing_price_prediction
-This project aims at predicting factors on which sale price is depending up based
+This project aims at predicting factors on which sale price depends upon

 ## Table of Contents
 * [General Info](#general-information)